tomratford/SASformatR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of SASformatR is to port the functionality of SAS formats to R, to ease in the creation of data sets.
+The goal of SASformatR is to port some of the functionality of SAS formats to R, to ease in the creation of data frames.

 ## Installation